Volkswagen Tiguan interior

 The Tiguan’s interior is intuitively laid-out and has impressive optional tech.
 Most of its materials feel fairly plush too, but it doesn’t look particularly exciting…

-It might not be quite as interesting to look at as the quirky cloth-trimmed cabin you get in a Peugeot 3008 but the VW Tiguan’s interior is sensibly laid out and everything feels solid.
+It might not be quite as interesting to look at as the quirky cloth-trimmed cabin you get in a Peugeot 3008 or Volvo XC40, but the VW Tiguan’s interior is sensibly laid out and everything feels solid.

-Unfortunately, leather seats will set you back more than £1,500 – even on the top-spec Volkswagen Tiguan – and the plastic trims on the rear doors feel horribly scratchy compared to those in the front.
+Unfortunately, leather seats will set you back quite a bit – even on the top-spec Volkswagen Tiguan – and the plastic trims on the rear doors feel horribly scratchy compared to those in the front.

-Unfortunately, you don’t get satellite navigation in S models – you’ll have to pay extra for an SE car.
-It’s relatively easy to input a postcode using the on-screen keyboard and you can choose from three routes based on distance, time and fuel usage.
+Whichever you go for, it’s relatively easy to input a postcode using the on-screen keyboard and you can choose from three routes based on distance, time and fuel usage.
 You also get live traffic updates as standard alongside a handy feature that’ll help you find an empty parking space nearby.

-If you don’t like VW’s own sat-nav system you can always mirror your phone’s navigation apps through the Tiguan’s built-in screen using Apple CarPlay and Android Auto.
-These smartphone mirroring features come as standard on all but entry-level S models (where they’re a £170 option) and they also let you listen to music from apps such as Spotify through the car’s stereo.
+If you don’t like VW’s own sat-nav system you can always mirror your phone’s navigation apps through the Tiguan’s built-in screen using Apple CarPlay and Android Auto, which are standard on all cars.
+These smartphone mirroring features also let you listen to music from apps such as Spotify through the car’s stereo.

-Speaking of stereos, the optional Dynaudio speaker system is well worth paying an extra £500 for if you’re serious about sound quality.
+Speaking of stereos, the optional Harman Kardon system is well worth paying the modest extra for if you’re serious about sound quality.
 It isn’t just louder than the Tiguan’s standard setup but it delivers more powerful bass and clearer treble, too.

-Another worthy upgrade is VW’s Active Info Display – a high-resolution 12.3-inch screen behind the steering wheel that replaces conventional analogue dials.
-It’ll set you back £590 on S and SE models but comes as standard on SE L and R Line cars.
+Elegance cars and upwards have a high-resolution 10.25-inch screen behind the steering wheel that replaces conventional analogue dials.
 It’s just as sharp and bright as the system you’ll find in many high-spec Audis and can display a combination of sat-nav directions, media playback and speedometer functions right in your eye line.